-1. Understand and assess how El Niño can alter malaria transmission in your area

-Review the evidence on which populations or geographic regions are generally vulnerable to climate variability and how El Niño events have been observed to affect malaria in the past.
-To establish the likelihood of various health impacts, analysis of historic climate and malaria data and El Niño events (or associated SSTs) is needed.
+1. Understand and assess how El Niño can alter malaria transmission in your area likelihood of various health impacts, analysis of historic climate and malaria data and El Niño events (or associated SSTs) is needed.
 Research, climate impact assessments, historical malaria surveillance, or health vulnerability, adaptation, and emergency risk assessments may provide this background.
 Subpopulations, such as pregnant women, children, refugees, and those in areas bordering epidemic zones where natural immunities are low, should be identified as their health status contributes to greater health risks.
 Preparedness and response planning can greatly benefit from the creation of risk maps indicating the most likely risk areas at the sub-national level.
 Consult with experts, as needed, to learn from experiences in other countries or regions.
 Sharing information and accessing the latest scientific knowledge will help ensure that the health risks associated with El Niño events are managed in the most effective way possible.